 The SEPD placement team supports all the university-led primary and secondary QTS courses as well as several other undergraduate courses which have professional placements as part of their degree.
-They work closely with the primary partnership lead.
+The team consists solely of admin staff.
+They work closely with the primary partnership Lead.
 In common with all ITE providers nationally the placements team operates in a context where schools volunteer and choose to work with ITE providers to train and educate the next generation of teachers.
 Nationally there is a shortage of schools willing to take on this role.
-The placement team and partnership lead aim to source high quality placements for our students.
+The placement team and partnership Lead aim to source high quality placements for our students.
 However, we need our trainees to understand the context in which they operate and follow the protocols and procedures that apply to all.
 Please make sure you have read and understood the following.